-Mum asked me two weekends ago what I was doing,“Not much, just around Christchurch” I replied.
+Mum asked me two weekends ago what I was doing, “Not much, just around Christchurch” I replied.
 “That’s not like you,” she said.
-She caught me off guard, but I suppose it’s quite true.
-I had driven to Kaiteriteri and run the Abel Tasman the weekend before and I knew I was away the following weekend so it was nice not to drive anywhere!
-As I was driving for eight-plus hours south last Friday (without a radio and plenty of time to think!)
-I realised I am pretty lucky that I can just ‘up-and-off’ at the drop of a hat to wherever the next adventure lies.
+She caught me off guard, but I suppose it’s entirely true.
+I had driven to Kaiteriteri and run the Abel Tasman the weekend before, and I knew I was away the following weekend, so it was nice not to drive anywhere!
+As I was driving for eight-plus hours south last Friday (without a radio and plenty of time to think!), I realised I am pretty lucky that I can just ‘up-and-off’ at the drop of a hat to wherever the next adventure lies.
 While my responsibilities are limited, I’m going to keep making the most of these opportunities.

 Last weekend I headed to Te Anau to get amongst The Kepler Track (another of NZ's Great Walks) and most of all, escape technology for a few days.
 After a couple of stops on the way, one to soak up the stunning views of Mount Cook on the edge of Pukaki and the other to refuel the gas-guzzling Coon, I stopped just south of Five Rivers to pick up Jacqs who is currently working on a dairy farm (a good time, not a long time she tells us).
 Scott, who is also working nearby, joined us and ‘Team Hundy Club’ were back together again, let the bullshit chat begin!

 We stayed at Jacq’s family Bach, right in the heart of Te Anau, a handy central spot to hit up the tracks around the lake.
 Caeley, a friend of Jacqs, joined us too as she is also running The Kepler Challenge.
 It was decided that we would do a ‘long’ run on Saturday and a shorter one on Sunday, so there were no arguments when after dinner (and a Hobnob with our cup of tea) everyone headed straight for bed.